hackersanddesigners/smart-spectral-sensing/README.md

 ### Upload an example sketch

-Compile and try uploading one of the example sketches, and see if the screen is programmed correctly. <br />
+Compile and try uploading one of the example sketches from this repository, and see if the screen is programmed correctly. <br />

 **Problems uploading?**